 Consider cost per hire

 To find your average cost per hire, divide last year’s total recruiting costs by the number of employees you hired.
 This will give you a good estimate of how every new hire impacts your bottom line.
-It can also give you an idea of how your budget needs to shift up or down based on whether you plan to hire more or fewer employees this year.
+It can also show you how your budget needs to shift up or down based on whether you plan to hire more or fewer employees this year.

 Advice on How to Manage Your Recruiting Budget